-I studied medicine at the University of Oxford with an intercalated degree in medical sciences.
-I have subsequently undertaken my combined clinical and academic specialist training within the East of England.
+I studied medicine at the University of Oxford with an intercalated degree in medical sciences (physiology option).
+Following graduation I was appointed to an Academic Foundation Program based in Cambridge and have subsequently undertaken my combined clinical and academic specialist training within the East of England.
 I am currently an NIHR Academic Clinical Fellow and Specialist Registrar in Anaesthesia based at Addenbrooke’s Hospital in Cambridge.

 My clinical interests revolve around complex perioperative care and the management of medical comorbidities in the perioperative period.